-Through the ongoing work plan of our Noise Management Board, Gatwick Airport is committed to mitigating the impact of operations on local communities.
+Through the innovative projects that form our Noise Management Board Workplan, London Gatwick is committed to mitigating the impact of operations on local communities.

 Furthermore, we will continue to do our utmost to keep our communities informed of operations at the airport, including providing detailed responses to any complaints in line with our Complaints Handling Policy.
-If you would like to know more about aircraft operations and noise, make a complaint about aircraft noise, or learn about the airspace around Gatwick, I would invite you to visit our website.
-I would also encourage you to visit our upgraded "InsightFull" pages which now provide more precise overflight information tailored to your location.
+If you would like to know more about aircraft operations and noise, make a complaint about aircraft noise, or learn about the airspace around Gatwick, we would invite you to visit our website.
+We would also encourage you to visit our upgraded "InsightFull" pages which now provide more precise overflight information tailored to your location.
 We have also added more material explaining aircraft noise, how we measure it and how it has changed in the past.
 As before, you can find these pages under "Noise Explained".